duojs/duo/Readme.md

 ### `duo.token(token)`

 Set the github authentication token so you can load private repos.
-If you do not set this token, Duo will automatically try to load from your ~/.netrc.
+If you do not set this token, Duo will automatically try to load the `token` from your ~/.netrc.

 Here's how to create a GitHub token: https://github.com/settings/tokens/new

 ### `duo.concurrency(n)`

 Set the maximum concurrency Duo uses to traverse.
-Defaults to:
+Defaults to: 10.

 ### `duo.install(path)`